 5. Click on the confirmation email to complete your registration.

 6. You can now make a first deposit and enter a bonus promo code if you have one.
 Store card details on the site or make a bank transfer using your standard internet banking page.

 7. Remember, you may have to supply some personal documents in order to verify your ID.
 These include a copy of your driver’s license or passport, plus a copy of a recent utility bill.

 8. Open the Stud poker lobby to bring up the available games.
 Ensure you have enough funds to afford the minimum buy-in or tournament entry fee.

 9. Click on a table to reserve your seat.
 Ensure your Wi-Fi is solid before taking your seat.
 You’ll also need your geolocation tools switched on if you’re playing in a regulated US state.

 You can now play Stud poker online legally in about half a dozen US states.
 Nevada, New Jersey and Delaware were first out of the blocks in regulating online poker games.
 Pennsylvania has joined them with very limited poker site options.
-However, the first legal poker room to open in PA was PokerStars, possibly the biggest online Stud poker room in the world.
+However, the first legal online poker site in PA to open was PokerStars, possibly the biggest online Stud poker room in the world.

-West Virginia and Michigan have also joined the gang and will start offering legalized poker rooms some time in 2021.
+West Virginia poker has also joined the gang and will start offering legalized poker rooms some time in 2021.
 Stud players will hope that WV and MI soon join other regulated states in a multistate compact in order to share player pools.

 Several real money poker games are available online in addition to Stud poker and its variants.
 Among them are: